Event Loops for Managers

 This works as a loop.
 It drives you daily to make sure you are not going off the tracks on your duties.
-If you are like me, that prefer to have processes for everything, this works like a charm.
+Like me, if you like processes for everything, this works like a charm.

-On the Y-axis, fill categories of work you are expected to do.
+On the Y-axis, fill in categories of work you are expected to do.

 In my case, as an engineering manager, the categories People, Projects, Processes are areas that I need to pay attention to.

 Also, make sure to add an extra item that is related to yourself.
 Use it to make sure you're paying attention to tasks for self-improvement.